cam48eco/LifeDWH/Readme.md

 An additional data source is a s_multi_dimension_gmina.csv file with data describing features of each out of 93 communities.
 The file is stored in [separate directory](https://drive.google.com/drive/folders/1zJvBEfYQirQH3WtjSt_KS_GfFxMSXXqo).

-Every day two above mentioned Google Drive folders ('observations', 'communities') are migrated into on-premise machine with the [first  Airflow DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C_PythonRetrieveFoldersPreSourceDataFromGoogleSheets.py) - "RetrieveFoldersPreSourceDataFromGoogleSheets", with the aim to serve as a prerequisite for next steps of pipeline and eventually, ETL.
+Every day two above mentioned Google Drive folders ('observations', 'communities') are migrated into on-premise machine with the [first  Airflow DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C1_retrieveFoldersPreSourceDataFromGoogleSheets.py) - "RetrieveFoldersPreSourceDataFromGoogleSheets", with the aim to serve as a prerequisite for next steps of pipeline and eventually, ETL.
+The choice of Google Drive was connected with the idea to avoid registration of the project and charges (for example at GCP, where 'enable billing' option should be activated in this case).
+Eventually, Google Drive along with the library of [gdown](https://github.com/wkentaro/gdown) supporting DAG' retrieving fuction has been choosen, as it enables retrieval of files (and folders) without strong size restictions, what can be a of importance in the future.

 ## II.
 ETL and Data warehouse design and implementation